 - Authorship of the individual contributions.

-When the two types of authorship are owned separately, they cannot be registered together on a single application.
+When the two types of authorship are owned separately, they cannot be registered together on one application.
 Each application requires a separate fee.